mrjclark/FinApp/Policies/05 Audit and Documentation Policy.md

 - Retain Audit Data
   - Maintain logs for a defined retention period to support investigations and compliance.

+- Alerts to Audit Logging Failures
+  - Determine limits and thresholds that determine an audit logging failure.
+  - Implement monitoring to detect and alert on audit logging failures.

+- Response to Audit Logging Failures
+  -Define procedures for responding to audit logging failures, including escalation paths.

 ### 5.2 Documentation Activities

 - Maintain System Security Plan (SSP)